-Our annual day-long celebration of all things creative will return to the Royal Geographical Society in London on Friday 9 June.
-We look forward to welcoming you to the event and have curated an international line-up of inspirational creatives from a great number of diverse disciplines who will take to the stage to inform and entertain delegates.
+Our annual day-long celebration of all things creative returned to the Royal Geographical Society in London on Friday 9 June.
+We welcomed 750 delegates to the event and curated an international line-up of inspirational creatives from a great number of diverse disciplines who took to the stage to inform and entertain delegates.

-Click the names below to find out more about who will be presenting on the day.
+Click the names below to find out more about our ten fantastic speakers

 Photographer Juno Calypso’s star has continued to rise over the past 12 months.
 Her work explores ideas of femininity and seduction through self-portraits of her alter-ego Joyce.
 Juno’s series of images taken in the Honeymoon Hotel in Pennsylvania were a captivating, intimate and unsettling portrait of a fictional stranger.